The vast majority of the 60,000+ treatments we provide each year are for members of the public.

 The Otago Regional Council website has information about bus services in Dunedin.
 Many routes pass along George Street, which is half a block away.

-We're also happy to call a taxi for you – just ask at reception.
+We're also happy to call a taxi for you if needed – just ask our friendly reception staff.

-Student clinics only run during semester time, however our Primary Care runs all year, except statutory holidays.
+Student clinics only run during semester time, Monday to Friday, however our Urgent Care service runs all year round, Monday to Friday except on statutory holidays.
+Please attend Dunedin Hospital's Emergency Department if you require urgent care outside of our working hours.

-We have a Primary Care clinic running over the Christmas break.
+We have an Urgent Care clinic running over the Christmas period.
 You must ring to receive an appointment during this time.

 This clinic will close for statutory holidays.
 You can attend Dunedin Hospital's Emergency Department on statutory holidays.

-Our actual name is the Faculty of Dentistry, however, within the Dunedin community, we’re more commonly known as the ‘Dental School’.
-And fair enough, because we’re New Zealand’s only dental school!
+Our actual name is the Faculty of Dentistry, however, within the Dunedin community we are more commonly known as the “Dental School”.
+And fair enough, because we are New Zealand's only dental school!

 But for consistency on this website, we refer to ourselves as the Faculty of Dentistry.
 Think of it this way: “The Faculty of Dentistry is a dental school.”